Heteroflow/Heteroflow/README.md

 Each span task manages a GPU memory pointer that will implicitly convert to the pointer type of the corresponding entry in binding a kernel task to a kernel function.
-The example below demonstrates the creation of a kernel task.
+The code below demonstrates the creation of a kernel task.

 ```cpp
 // GPU kernel to set each entry of an integer array to a given value